Burhan Muse: Early life

-Burhan Muse Yusuf Osman was born in Qardho, a historic city and administrative capital of Karkaar region in Puntland, Somalia and Horn of Africa, in 1966.
+Burhan Muse Yusuf Osman was born in Qardho, a historic city and administrative capital of Karkaar region in Puntland, Somalia in 1966.
 He finished his schooling in his hometown and finished high school in 1986.
 Following his college studies, he moved into the business sector, establishing his own career in international trade with a focus on exporting and importing.
 Before becoming king, he learned a lot about business and international relations from his early job.

 Darod king

 As the 34th monarch of the Darod Kingdom, he represents one of the most prominent and historically influential clans in the Horn of Africa.
 His coronation in May 2014 was a momentous occasion and the grand inauguration ceremony was attended by over a thousand guests from diverse communities.